Student Exceptions Overview

 Using Requirement Waivers

-Requirement waivers are applied when the requirement will be waived completely or satisfied in its entirety by a course or other work that is not on the UCSC transcript.
+Requirement waivers are applied when the requirement will be waived completely.

 Waiving the requirement: In special circumstances, a student may have certain requirements waived entirely.
 Examples include: